deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 “Oh, *no,* you’re fine!” she snarked.
 “That was smooth as baby oil, really!”

-“Yeah, yeah... shit… I get it, this is gonna be awkward and un-sexy as hell, I shouldn’t’ve-”
+“Yeah, yeah...shit… I get it, this is gonna be awkward and un-sexy as hell, I shouldn’t’ve-”

 “That’s not it, dummy,” Allison interrupted him.